 When deploying your CVM, set one of these environment variables: For password authentication:- Add

-as a secure environment variable
+DSTACK_ROOT_PASSWORDas a secure environment variable

 - Add

-with your SSH public key
+DSTACK_ROOT_PUBLIC_KEYwith your SSH public key

 Step 2: Configure Your SSH Client

-Add this to your~/.ssh/config
+Add this to your~/.ssh/config file:

 Step 3: Connect